johannschopplich/unlazy/docs/api/create-placeholder-from-hash.md

 Returns a PNG data URI string if the hash is successfully decoded, or `undefined` if:
 - No hash is provided
 - The hash decoding fails
-- The required decoding library is not available
+- The required decoding library isn't available

 ## Examples